-Luca Jahier has been elected President of the European Economic and Social Committee (EESC) on 18 April 2018 for a period of two and a half years, until October 2020.
-He has been a member of the Committee since 2002.
-Within the EESC, he has worked extensively on the European Union's social and cohesion policies, as well as on international matters.
+Christa Schweng was elected President of the European Economic and Social Committee (EESC) on 28 October 2020 for a period of two and a half years, to run until March 2023.
+She has been an EESC member since 1998.
+Within the EESC, her work has focused on employment and social affairs.

 Between 2018 and 2020, she was President of the EESC's Section for Employment, Social Affairs and Citizenship (SOC).
 From 2013 to 2015, she chaired the work of the Labour Market Observatory (LMO).

 Outside the EESC, she works for the Austrian Federal Economic Chamber (WKÖ).
 Since 1994, she has been a senior advisor to WKÖ's Social Policy Department.

 Since 1995, she has been a Member of the Advisory Committee on Safety and Health at Work (a body that assists the European Commission in the preparation, implementation and evaluation of activities in the field of occupational safety and health).